4teamwork/ftw.simplelayout/README.rst

 Create new Block representations
 --------------------------------

-Directly edit items in a folderish Block
+Directly edit items in a folderish block
 ----------------------------------------

 For this purpose you can place a link in the rendered block.
-Assume you want to edit a file in a ListingBlock you need a link, which is pointing to `./sl-ajax-inner-edit-view`, has the css class `inneredit` and a data attribute named `uid` containing the uid of the content.
+Assume you want to edit a file in a listing block: you need a link, which is pointing to ``./sl-ajax-inner-edit-view``, has the css class ``inneredit`` and a data attribute named ``uid`` containing the uid of the content.

 .. code-block:: xml